mrpbennett/simple-watt-calc/readme.md

 - [ x ] Add stats for women.
 - [ ] Move site over to a Jekyll Env
-- [ ] Add lbs into the calculations
+- [ x ] Add lbs into the calculations

 Any changes or suggestions please leave a issue request.